Data-Hero/tsdist/README.md

 # tsdist
-This is a port of the R package TSdist to python.
+This is a port of the R package TSdist to cython.

 ## List of all metrics